 Business and Industry in Lincoln, Nebraska

 Lincoln also has a flourishing business community and is the home of Nebraska’s state government.
 Lincoln boasts a highly educated workforce that is very attractive to business expansion and new business development.
+Lincoln's leading industries are education, government, health care, banking, and insurance.

 Tech and other Growth Areas in Lincoln, Nebraska